jenny-codes/music-dating-app/README.md

-# SongMate - Find your soulmate through songs!
+# Songmate - Find your soulmate through songs!

 To start your Phoenix server: